hpc2n/intro-linux/docs/intro.md

 - Lightweight

 While the use of Linux on desktop is only 2-3%, the vast majority of web servers (>96%), most mobile devices (Android is based on the Linux kernel), and all supercomputers on the <a href="https://en.wikipedia.org/wiki/TOP500" target="_blank">Top500</a> list run Linux.

+For all of these reasons, and many more, it is a good idea to be more proficient in Linux.
+This course aims to help you with that.

 ## More information